mincong-h/mincong-h.github.io/_posts/2022-12-04-internal-working-of-gitlab-api-go-client.md

 ├── avatar.go
 ```

-Inside each domain, we can find the sub-client of this domain, the Go structues
+Inside each domain, we can find multiple things: the sub-client of this domain; the Go structures
-representing the HTTP requests and responses related to the current domain, and
+representing the HTTP requests and responses for this domain; and
-the methods related to this domain.
+the related methods.
 For example, for the domain "jobs"
-(`jobs.go`), we can find `JobsService` is the sub-client of the domain "jobs",
+(`jobs.go`), we can find the `JobsService` which is the client of the domain
-the structures `Job`, `Bridge` which are related to jobs in the file.
-Also, we
+"jobs"; we can find the structures: `Job` and `Bridge`; we
-can see the methods for listing project jobs, pipeline jobs, pipeline bridges,
+can also see the methods for different purposes: listing project jobs, listing
-and other related functions.
+pipeline jobs, listing pipeline bridges, etc.

 ```go
 // JobsService handles communication with the ci builds related methods